ange-taylor/SQL/README.md

 # Business Intelligence SQL Portfolio

-Welcome to my In Progress Business Intelligence SQL Portfolio!
+Welcome to my Business Intelligence SQL Portfolio!
 This repository showcases a selection of SQL scripts and analyses that I've crafted to solve real-world business problems.
 It's designed to highlight my ability to harness the power of SQL for insightful data analysis, reporting, and decision support within a business context.

 ## What's Inside